 We loved this atmosphere as we traveled from Madrid to Granada, Ronda and Sevilla.
 We would sit outdoors, enjoying small dishes of patatas bravas or charcuterie plates with Iberico ham or small single serving paella dishes.
 So many delicious flavors to enjoy!

 Similar to paella in flavor

-Saffron is something I like to keep on hand also, as we enjoy making paella!
+Another item I like to keep in the pantry is saffron.
+Since we also enjoy making paella and other dishes that use this spice, it’s great to have around.
 You can pick up a small amount and keep on hand, and you really don’t use much in a recipe (just threads) so it lasts a long time.

 In Spain, I found so many different paella options, with many places offering a long list of all the many types: Paella Valenciana with chicken and pork, Paella de Marisco with seafood, Paella Mixta, a combination of Valencia and Mixta, Paella Vegetaria, a vegetarian paella with peas and string beans, peppers and artichokes.
 I had so much fun trying many kinds in the regions we visited (paella is like a slice of heaven to me).
 Check out our Paella Mixta made Gluten Free for a fun special dinner.

 We pile this over a bed of brown rice and accompany with a vegetable.
 You could pile it on top of a bed of greens or sauteed or steamed vegetables.
 You could even serve it over spaghetti squash or gluten free pasta.